 - Plastic drop cloths

 - Frog tape

 Tutorial for the Best Concrete Countertop Sealer

-Note: This job requires a 2nd person!
+Note: This job requires 2 people!

 - Thoroughly clean your concrete countertops to remove any dust.
 We vacuumed our countertops after wiping them down.
 Banish the family animals to other rooms or you will be embedding pet hair in your counters.